This Instant Pot Pork Carnitas recipe is full of wonderful flavors including orange, lime, chili, paprika, cumin, oregano, and garlic.

 The full ingredients list and instructions are found in the printable recipe card at the end of this post.
 I highly recommend reading the blog post all the way through so that you don’t miss any tips or substitution suggestions; to ensure that you have all the ingredients and equipment required, and to understand the steps and timings involved.

-While most ingredients can be bought in grocery stores, for your convenience, any specialized or notable ingredients (and equipment) needed for this recipe have been listed below and linked to Amazon or other stores if available online.
-The complete list of ingredients with measurements is found in the recipe card.
+While most ingredients can be bought in grocery stores, for your convenience, any specialized or notable ingredients and equipment needed for this recipe have been listed below and linked to Amazon or other stores if available online.
+The complete list of ingredients with measurements is found on the recipe card.

 - Protein – Pork Shoulder also known as Pork Butt is one of the best cuts for pulled pork (which is essentially what carnitas is).

 - Fresh Produce – Oranges, Limes, Red Onion, Jalapeño, Garlic